-Course structure (this was 2013; will be customized to meet the interests of those enrolled this year, 2014) Each year I restructure the course in order to match the interest of the students enrolled, as well as to capture opportunity of new developments.
+Course structure of previous years; will be customized to meet the interests of those enrolled this year, 2015:

+Each year I restructure the course in order to match the interests of the students enrolled, as well as to capture opportunities of new developments.

 here, toward the end of the term.